There are 17 tips on how to motivate engineers. By using these tips, a company will build a winning culture and increase profit margins.

 #15 Create no surprises in work scopes

 Fixing other people’s problems can get old fast.
-It’s one thing if this was the job scope you signed up for.
-But if a company hires you as a designer, you’ll quickly lose motivation.
+It’s one thing if an engineer signed up to fix other people’s work.
+But if the engineer signed up to do new designs, they’ll quickly lose motivation.

 Because a lot of the time, it’s more difficult to fix someone else’s problems than to start from scratch.
 Plus, you won’t receive much credit for any rework.
 BUT, if things go wrong, you’ll get all the blame.
 It’s a lose-lose situation!